cerner/terra-framework/packages/terra-navigation-prompt/docs/README.md

 ## Rationale

 A React component has complete control over its own rendering logic.
-It can render child components and unmount those child components as it sees fit.
-It follows that any individual component has no direct control over its own mounting and unmounting; it is rendered (or not) at the discretion of its parent.
+It can render child components and un-mount those child components as it sees fit.
+It follows that any individual component has no direct control over its own mounting and un-mounting; it is rendered (or not) at the discretion of its parent.
 A component must rely on its lifecycle events to determine how it is being implemented.

 However, a component's children can be stateful and responsible for important user input or interactions.
 If the user can navigate away from that child component, it may be necessary for that child component to notify the user that their workflow is incomplete or that some transient state has not yet been persisted.
 If the component has no control over its own unmounting, how can it communicate this state to the overall application before the component is already being unmounted?